Frequently Asked Questions

 Is dental care available for residents?

-There is no dentist permanently present at the AZC itself.
-COA organizes dental care through the national health care organization (Health Care Asieslzoekers, GZA).
-Children up to 18 years of age receive regular dental care.
-Adults receive emergency care only.
-The required capacity is determined by contract.
+There is no dentist permanently present at the asylum seekers' center itself.
+The COA organizes dental Health the national health care organization (GezondheidsZorg Asielzoekers, GZA).
+Children up to the age of 18 receive regular dental care.
+Adults only receive emergency care.
+The required capacity is laid down in a contract.

 Are children being vaccinated?